Qualitative variation: Related indices

 where K is the number of categories, L is the number of subtypes, Oij and Eij are the number observed and expected respectively of subtype j in the ith category, ni is the number in the ith category and pj is the proportion of subtype j in the complete sample.

 Note: This index was designed to measure women's participation in the work place: the two subtypes it was developed for were male and female.

 Other single sample indices

 These indices are summary statistics of the variation within the sample.

 Berger–Parker index

-The Berger–Parker index equals the maximum $p_i$ value in the dataset, i.e. the proportional abundance of the most abundant type.
+The Berger–Parker index, named after Wolfgang H. Berger and Frances Lawrence Parker, equals the maximum $p_i$ value in the dataset, i.e. the proportional abundance of the most abundant type.
 This corresponds to the weighted generalized mean of the $p_i$ values when q approaches infinity, and hence equals the inverse of true diversity of order infinity (1/∞D).